The Center for Aesthetic and Preventative Dermatology

 Tiny amounts of Botox, Xeomin or Dysport can be injected directly into or above tight muscles to relax them and allow you face to assume a more relaxed stance.
 Areasmost often injected include the frown lines, smile lines, forehead lines, and bunny lines.
 Dr. Clark has been injecting since the early 90's and is adept at specialty areas as well.
 Read more: Botulinum Toxins for Muscle Relaxation

 Acne is the most frequent skin condition seen by medical professionals.
 It consists of pimples that appear on the face, back and chest.
 About 80% of adolescents have some form of acne and about 5% of adults experience acne.
-In normal skin, oil glands under the skin, known as sebaceous glands, produce an oily substance called sebum.
-Read More »
+In normal skin, oil glands under the skin, known as sebaceous glands, produce an oily substance called sebum. we have lasers, peels, laser toning, and microneedling to treat acne and scarring from acne.
+Some procedures provide permanent improvement.
+Read More about acne»

 Moles are brown or black growths, usually round or oval, that can appear anywhere on the skin.
 They can be rough or smooth, flat or raised, single or in multiples.
 They occur when cells that are responsible for skin pigmentation, known as melanocytes, grow in clusters instead of being spread out across the skin.
 Generally, moles are less than one-quarter inch in size.
-Most moles appear by the age of 20, although some moles may appear later in life.
-Read More »
+Most moles appear by the age of 20, although some moles may appear later in life. they can be assessed by Dr. Clark clinically and with dermoscopy, be mapped or analyzed by serial photography or computerized mapping, and removed only when necessary or when desired by the patient.
+Read More about moles»

 Psoriasis is a skin condition that creates red patches of skin with white, flaky scales.
 It most commonly occurs on the elbows, knees and trunk, but can appear anywhere on the body.
 The first episode usually strikes between the ages of 15 and 35.
 It is a chronic condition that will then cycle through flare-ups and remissions throughout the rest of the patient's life.
 Psoriasis affects as many as 7.5 million people in the United States.
 About 20,000 children under age 10 have been diagnosed with psoriasis.
 Read More »